irissorg/transcripts.podcast.iriss.org.uk/content/transcript/glasgow-disability-alliance.md

 MM Okay thanks Brian for you time and good luck.

-BS Thanks very much Michael
+BS Thanks very much Michael.